lgdiass/qphenocrops/qgis-plugin/README.md

 ---
 ## Required Inputs
-- Shapefile (mandatory in all cases)
+- Shapefile (mandatory in all cases): must contain the field/plot (talhão) from which the NDVI time series and phenological metrics will be extracted.
 - Raster images (only required in Local mode):
 - Bands: B04 (Red) and B08 (NIR)